mutinex/mmm-eval/docs/getting-started/quick-start.md

 ### Common Issues

 1. **Data Format**: Ensure your data has the required columns and proper format
-2. **Missing Dependencies**: Make sure PyMC-Marketing is installed
-3. **Configuration Errors**: Check that your config file is valid JSON
+2. **Configuration Errors**: Check that your config file is valid JSON
-4. **Memory Issues**: For large datasets, try reducing the number of chains or draws
+3. **Memory Issues**: For large datasets, try reducing the number of chains or draws

 ### Getting Help